Henry Rathbone: Early life and family

+The couple married on July 11, 1867, and had three children: Henry Riggs (born February 12, 1870), who later became a U.S. Congressman; Gerald Lawrence (born August 26, 1871); and Clara Pauline (born September 15, 1872).

+Legal and military career

 Rathbone studied law at Union College, where he was known to miss many classes, and worked in a law partnership in Albany.
 In 1858, he entered the New York National Guard, where he worked as a judge advocate.
 Shortly after this, he was selected to be sent to Europe as an observer during the Second Italian War for Independence.

 He entered the Union Army at the start of the American Civil War and served as a captain in the 12th Infantry Regiment at the Battle of Antietam and the Battle of Fredericksburg.
 In 1863, he was pulled from frontline duty and given a desk job.
 By the war's end, he had attained the rank of major.

+When he resigned from the military in 1870, Rathbone had risen to the rank of brevet colonel.

 Lincoln assassination

-On April 14, 1865, Rathbone and Harris accepted an invitation from Lincoln and his wife to see a play at Ford's Theatre.
-Rathbone and Harris had been friends with the president and his wife for some time and were invited after Ulysses S. Grant and his wife, Julia, and several others had declined Mrs. Lincoln's invitation.
+On April 14, 1865, Rathbone and Harris accepted an invitation from President Lincoln and First Lady Mary Todd Lincoln to see a play at Ford's Theatre.
+Rathbone and Harris had been friends with the president and his wife for some time and were invited after Ulysses S. Grant and his wife, Julia, and several others had declined the invitation.

-During the play, at about 10:14 pm, noted stage actor John Wilkes Booth entered the presidential box and fatally shot Lincoln in the head with a pistol.
-As Rathbone attempted to apprehend Booth, Booth slashed Rathbone's left arm with a dagger from the elbow to his shoulder.
-Rathbone later recalled that he was horrified at the anger on Booth's face.
-Rathbone again grabbed at Booth as Booth prepared to jump from the sill of the box.
-He grabbed onto Booth's coat, causing Booth to fall awkwardly to the stage, perhaps breaking his leg, though some conspiracy theorists said that the injury did not occur until later.
-Booth nonetheless escaped and remained at large for twelve days.
+During the play, noted stage actor John Wilkes Booth entered the presidential box and shot President Lincoln in the back of the head with a pistol.
+Rathbone heard the shot and turned to see Booth standing in gunsmoke less than four feet behind Lincoln; Booth shouted something that Rathbone thought was "Freedom!"
+Rathbone immediately leapt from his seat and grabbed Booth.
+Rathbone was horrified at the anger on Booth's face, as Booth wrestled himself away, dropped the pistol and drew a dagger, and attempted to stab Rathbone in the chest.
+Rathbone parried the blow by raising his arms and Booth slashed Rathbone's left arm from the elbow to his shoulder.

-Despite his serious wound, Rathbone escorted Mary Lincoln to the Petersen House across the street, where the president had been taken.
+Although wounded, Rathbone recovered and grabbed onto Booth's coat, as Booth prepared to jump from the box, causing Booth to lose balance as he leapt to the stage, possibly breaking his leg, though some historians have suggested that the injury occurred later.
+As Booth landed on the stage, Rathbone cried out, "Stop that man!"
+Audience member Joseph B. Stewart climbed over the orchestra pit and footlights and pursued Booth across the stage, repeating Rathbone's cry of "Stop that man!" several times.
+Booth escaped and remained at large for twelve days.